-To help you understand what is meant by protecting online privacy and how to achieve it, we offer 10 actionable tips.
-By following this practical advice for low or no cost, your online digital footprint is much less likely to be exploited, and life disasters can be avoided.
+To help you understand the words protecting online privacy and how to achieve it, we offer 10 actionable tips.
+By following our practical advice for low or no cost protection, your online digital footprint is much less likely to be exploited, and serious problems can be avoided.

-Managing your online identity might seem time consuming and inconvenient, but this effort is far less of a burden than addressing a stolen identity, becoming the center of a social media scandal, losing a job, or worrying about what will happen now that someone has doxed you (published your personally identifiable information on the Internet for all to see).
+Managing your online identity might seem inconvenient and too time consuming, but this effort is far easier than fixing a stolen identity, being the focus of a social media scandal, losing a job, or worrying about what will happen now that someone has doxed you—published your personally identifiable information on the Internet for all to see).

-At Presence Global we know the importance of managing online identity and personal, private information.
-Unfortunately, these security issues now are a non-stop concern.
-We at Presence Global have years of security knowledge and have a deep concern that much the public is either naïve, uninformed, or in denial about the seriousness of the dangers on the World Wide Web.
+At Presence Global, we know the importance of managing online identity and personal, private information.
+We have years of security knowledge in addition to a deep concern that much the public is either naïve, uninformed, or in denial about the seriousness of the dangers on the Web.
 Our blogs are intended to help make you an informed on-line consumer, one with control over personal privacy.
 The following sayings describe the aim of our blog posts:

 “There is no knowledge that is not power.” – Ralph Waldo Emerson

 “An ounce of prevention is worth a pound of cure.” – Benjamin Franklin

 Download and Use Antivirus Software

 Antivirus (AV) software can be one or a set of programs designed to prevent, search for, detect, and possibly remove viruses and malicious software.
 Malicious software can be ransomware, worms, trojans, adware, spyware, and more.
 Using antivirus software on computers and phones greatly helps to keep information secure and immune to hacking.
 Many vendors of good AV software exist.
 Not sure where to begin?
 McAfee and Norton are some great, inexpensive options.